 If you have any concerns regarding your child's progress or well-being then please speak to your child's class teacher.
-If your child has special educational needs or if you have concerns that they may have, you can also contact Miss Fitzsimmons or Mrs Major via the school office.
+If your child has special educational needs or if you have concerns that they may have, you can also contact Miss Fitzsimmons via the school office.